sci-bots/microdrop/README.md

      * Displays interactive DMF chip geometry.
      * Optional augmented reality interface, where device drawing is overlaid on live webcam video feed.
+ - [**`droplet_planning_plugin`**][13]
+     * Click and drag mouse over series of electrodes to create a route.
+     * Hold <kbd>Alt</kbd>, click on source electrode, and drag to target electrode to automatically route between electrodes.
+     * Finish route at starting point to form a cycle that may be repeated (i.e., mixing) either:
+         - A set number of repetitions
+         - A time duration
  - [`step_label_plugin`][10]
      * Optionally add text label to any step in protocol.
      * Most recent and next upcoming labelled steps are indicated while running